kalodis/clank/README.md

 ##
-Thank you for checking out Clank.io <Those who do not know CLANK is a fork of TMI.js (Which is now depreicated)>
+Thank you for checking out Clank.io <Those who do not know CLANK is a fork of TMI.js (Which is now depreicated)> Check out the orignal post here: https://github.com/tmijs/tmi.js